developerKhusanjon/sonny/README.md

 # sahara
-Dynamic website with scripting snippets (HTMX, CSS, JS..)
+Dynamic website by templates (or own front app) and business logic dsl